Orama-Interactive/Pixelorama-Docs/docs/troubleshooting.md

 You can also aid us in our fight against crashes by [reporting issues on GitHub](https://github.com/Orama-Interactive/Pixelorama/issues) and uploading the content of Pixelorama's log files.
 You can find the log files in `C:\Users\[USERNAME]\AppData\Roaming\Pixelorama\logs` on Windows, `~/.local/share/Pixelorama/logs` on Linux and `/Users/[USERNAME]/Library/Application Support/Pixelorama/logs` for macOS.
 It is also extremely helpful, if not necessary, to be as specific as possible with the steps that led to the crash.
 By giving us specific steps to reproduce the issue, we can solve it faster.

 ## My images are being saved as pxo files, and not png, jpg, gif, etc
 You are saving instead of exporting.
 Saving creates pxo files, which are Pixelorama's custom file format for [projects](concepts/project).
 To create image files such as png, you need to go to the File menu and select Export.
 You can refer to the [Save and Export](user_manual/save_and_export) page for more information.

+## Windows Defender flags Pixelorama!
+Pixelorama is not signed, so Windows Defender does not trust it.
+This does not mean that it is a virus, and you can safely ignore these warnings since Pixelorama is safe, as long as you have downloaded it from our [official sources](user_manual/installation).

 ## macOS says that Pixelorama is damaged!
 ![Damaged App](../static/img/damaged_app.png)

 You may encounter some errors saying that Pixelorama is damaged.
 This is because the latest versions of MacOS mark the launcher of unknown binaries as a non-executable file.
 This most likely has to do with the fact that Pixelorama is not signed.
+Pixelorama is safe, as long as you have downloaded it from our [official sources](user_manual/installation).

 Read this guide for more information: https://disable-gatekeeper.github.io/

 ## I have performance issues, Pixelorama is very slow on my machine
 We are doing our best to optimize the performance.
 That being said, you can improve the performance of the app significantly by trying the following: